Image

 To succeed, you need original, user-focused content (remember the Helpful Content Update?) coupled with solid on-page SEO to resolve and avoid technical issues such as long loading times.

-Where Does That Leave SEO in 2023?
+Where Does That Leave Organic Search in 2025?

 Focusing on white hat SEO techniques is critical to achieving the visibility your business needs to grow its user base.

-But be judicious, and keep these best practices in mind.
+But be judicious and keep these best practices in mind.

-• AI can’t do everything.
-At least, not yet.
+• AI can’t do everything, at least, not yet.
 That’s why your site should feature content created by humans, for humans.
-If you’re dead-set on using AI to speed up content creation, at least have a human fact-check and edit it before publication.
+If you’re dead set on using AI to speed up content creation, at least have a human fact-check and edit it before publication.

 • Your content should be informative, educational, and, most of all, helpful.
 Check out our guide on Google’s December 2022 Helpful Content Update if you need additional context to understand why this is crucial.

-• eCommerce businesses should consider selling through content.
+• E-commerce businesses should consider selling through content.
 At the very least, ensure your product pages aren’t thin.
 They should include relevant, helpful details for your customers.

 • With the rise of smart speakers, people are increasingly searching using their voice.
-Make sure your site is optimized for voice search in 2023.
+Make sure your site is optimized for voice search in 2025.

-• If you have a link-building campaign already underway, keep at it.
+• If you have a link building campaign already underway, keep at it.
 If you haven’t considered link building but want to take your digital footprint to the next level, there’s no better time to get started.

 Google keeps delivering new ways to search, and AI has entered the chat, but there’s no substitute for expert research and a tailored digital strategy to drive your organic growth.